86mattw/86mattw.github.io/_posts/2017-11-08-understanding-currying.md

 ---
-title: Understanding Currying in JavaScript
+title: Understanding currying in JavaScript
+description: A simple explanation of how currying in javascript works.
 tags: javascript redux
 ---